multipathmaster/nomadrcm/README.md

 rocketc_alert.sh/slack_alert.sh are the alerting scripts. feel free to add your own for whatever you feel is necessary.

-#BREAK UP RESOURCES OR SINGLE CONTAINER QUESTION?:
+#BREAK UP RESOURCES OR SINGLE CONTAINER QUESTION?:<br>
 if you feel that the containers spawned from this are resource intensive.
 1.  comment out all the monitors but one in dead_man_switch.sh
 2.  build the image and name it appropriately for that specific check.